tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ### `spellchecker_languages`

 This option specifies the spellchecker languages that are available to the user, provided as a comma delimited string.
-The specified languages will be available for the spellchecker when using Spell Checker Pro.
+For a list of available languages, see: [Supported languages](#supportedlanguages).

 **Type:** comma-separated `String`